midnite81/geolocation/README.md

 ## Laravel 5 Integration

-To use the package with Laravel 5 firstly add the GeoLocation service provider to the list of service providers in `app/config/app.php`.
+This package makes use of Laravel's auto package loader, so you shouldn't need to add this to your config/app.php file.
+However, if you've disabled this then you'll need to  add the GeoLocation service provider to the list of service providers in `app/config/app.php`.

     'providers' => [

       Midnite81\GeoLocation\GeoLocationServiceProvider::class

-    ];

-Add the `GeoLocation` facade to your aliases array.

-    'aliases' => [

-      'GeoLocation' => Midnite81\GeoLocation\Facades\GeoLocation::class,

     ];

 Publish the config and migration files using